SakuraWood/react-snack-bar/README.md

 ```
 const props = {
   fontSize: 14 ,   // font size of text , default is 14
-  align: 'bottom'  // position of snack bar in the screen , optional value: ['top','bottom','center'], default is 'bottom'
+  align: 'bottom', // position of snack bar in the screen , optional value: ['top','bottom','center'], default is 'bottom'
+  rtl: true        // right to left layout, default is false
 }

 useSnackBar(props)